Varmtech/platformdocs/docs/iosauth.md

 Authentication is the validation of the user’s identity.
-It verifies that the user who tries to access the application is the person who he/she claims to be.
+It verifies that the users who tring to access the application are in fact who he/she claims to be.

 In this guide, you will learn about the user authentication process and how to issue a JWT token.
 JWT token contains the encrypted credentials of the user.
-It helps to authenticate and validate the user to access your application.
+It helps to authenticate the user and autherizes access to your application.

 ## Create Access Token ##